-Fall Clinics is a two day medical education program (CME) sponsored by the Montrose Memorial Hospital Medical Staff and organized by the hospital’s Fall Clinics Committee.
+Fall Clinics is a day-long conference sponsored by the Montrose Memorial Hospital Medical Staff and organized by the hospital’s Fall Clinics Committee.
 It is open to physicians, medical students, nurses, nursing students and ancillary health providers.
-Fall Clinics is scheduled the last Friday and Saturday in September each year.
+Fall Clinics is scheduled the last Friday in September each year.
 Details of the event are posted on this site in August prior to the event each year.

 Montrose Memorial Hospital is accredited by the Colorado Medical Society to provide continuing medical education to physicians.
 Montrose Memorial Hospital designated this education activity for a maximum of eleven AMA PRA Category I Credits.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.